 Following the exodus of over a million people to Taiwan in 1949, Taipei became a melting pot of diverse culinary traditions from across the Chinese mainland.
 Refugees brought with them hometown treats, introducing popular Chinese mainland dishes to Taipei’s culinary landscape.
 This era marked the emergence of beloved breakfast items like hot soya milk, deep-fried dough sticks (youtiao), eggy scallion pancakes, and steamed buns made with rice flour, which quickly became part of the local breakfast culture.

-Must-Try Taiwanese Breakfasts: Salty Soya Milk
+Must-Try Taiwanese Breakfasts: Beef Soup and Salty Soya Milk

 When in Taipei, sampling must-try Taiwanese breakfasts is a delightful culinary adventure.
 One standout is the simple yet delicious breakfast beef soup, particularly renowned in the former capital of Tainan.
 Thin slices of ultra-fresh meat are cooked by briefly immersing them in scalding-hot clear soup, resulting in a flavorful beef dish that’s a true delight for meat lovers.

 Another breakfast gem is the unique “salty soya milk” known as xian doujiang.
 This dish involves a meticulous preparation process, including soaking soya beans overnight, steaming and blending them before sunrise, and pressing the mixture through cheesecloth.
 The result is a fresh soya milk that’s a world apart from commercial versions.
 At local eateries, you can personalize your bowl with toppings like chopped scallions, browned shallots, dried shrimps, youtiao chunks, sesame oil, rice vinegar, and red chili oil.
 The vinegar causes the soya milk to curdle, resulting in a textured delight reminiscent of a hearty bowl of porridge.